MatthiasX86/react-scroll-backdrop/README.md

 #### Function as a child pattern

-Function as children pattern can be used with the BackdropZone to access positional arguments that can be used to render child components and create different states/events.
+Function as children pattern can be used with the BackdropZone to access positional arguments that can be useful when rendering child components to create different states/events.

 </br>
 </br>